testpilotmonkey/Claptraps/Repton Levels/README.txt

 How to run:

-Load up a BBC Micro emulator (I find BeebEm 4 works the best) Load Repton Around the World disc and boot it.
+Load up a BBC Micro emulator (I find BeebEm 4 works the best) Set to Master mode (some people have had trouble running it in any other mode) Load Repton Around the World disc and boot it.
 Choose the Game option.
 Load the "Axolotl.ssd" disc.